Can You Get Your Tooth Pulled While Pregnant? (Anesthesia, X-Ray & Post-Extraction Care)

 To summarise

-If the condition of your tooth is severe that you can’t seem to wait longer, getting the tooth extracted is favorable.
+If the condition of your tooth is severe and you can’t seem to wait longer, getting the tooth extracted is favorable.
 Otherwise, try to postpone it until after you give birth.
 Usually, the dentist performs this dental activity in the second trimester.

 Try your best to take care of your teeth and gums to prevent the situation from worsening to needing a tooth extraction.